CV examples

 How to make a CV for a school leaver?

-Your CV should focus on your education, skills, and additional experiences such as courses, extracurricular activities, hobbies and interests.
+Your CV should focus on your education, transferable skills, and additional experiences such as courses, other activities, hobbies and interests.
 Use this step-by-step guide on making a CV for a school leaver in the UK.

 How long should your school leaver CV be?

-A CV should be kept concise and focused, ideally fitting into one to two pages.
-Avoid unnecessary details and prioritise relevant information, such as your education, skills, and any related work experience or achievements.
+In general, your CV should be no longer than two pages.
+Avoid unnecessary details and only include relevant information, such as your education, transferable skills, and any relevant experience or achievements.
 Remember to use clear, concise language and highlight key points effectively.
+Learn more about CV length.

 What is the best CV template for a school leaver CV?

-There is no one-size-fits-all answer to the best school leaver CV UK template, as it ultimately depends on your personal style and the industry you're applying to.
-However, a clean and professional template with a clear structure is recommended.
+There is no one-size-fits-all answer to the best school leaver CV UK template.
+It ultimately depends on your personal style and the job you're applying to.
+We recommend a clean and professional template with a clear structure.

 How to add work projects to a school leaver CV?

 Adding work projects to your CV is a practical way to showcase their relevant skills in a practical context.
-Educational projects, such as those completed in secondary school for GCSEs or A Levels (England), Highers (Scotland), can be included if relevant to your job targets.
+Include educational projects completed in secondary school for GCSEs or A Levels (England), Highers (Scotland), if relevant to your job application.
 We recommend adding work projects from school in your education section or additional experience.

-How to write a CV for a 16-year-old school leaver?
+How to write a CV for a 16-year-old school leaver in the UK?

 How to write a CV for a 16-year-old school leaver with no experience?